 How well are students asking questions or engaging in discussions together?
 Proctoring lesson discussions are essential for teachers who want to check student learning.
 By paying attention to what your students are discussing and how they’re discussing it, you’ll get a much better idea of how well they’ve absorbed the material.

 What does the work look like?
 You shouldn’t have to give a quiz to check for student understanding.
 Instead, check over the work students have done on the lesson for the day.
+While they are working, you shouldn’t just sit on your chair and watch from a distance.
+Instead, use that opportunity to go up to them individually and engage with them.
 Do they appear to understand, or are they missing vital concepts?

 Have you asked your students?
 Sometimes, all it takes is a little prompting to determine whether or not students have a good grasp of the material.
+If someone is too hesitant to ask, a little starter from you will help them to voice their thoughts.
 A quick check-in will allow students to self-evaluate and determine their grasp of the material.